-The course is vocational and assessed through coursework - rehearsals, performances, research, written assignments, reflective writing, discussion, presentations and evaluations.
+You will be assessed internally for units 2 and 22 and externally for units 1 and 3.
+The course is vocational and assessed through coursework - recorded evidence from rehearsals, and performances, research, written assignments, reflective writing, journals, discussion, and evaluations.
 Over two years, you will compile a portfolio of coursework.
-There will be certain key dates and deadlines for some pieces of work.
+There will be certain key dates and deadlines for all work.
+The nature of a BTEC allows for a more varied and vocational approach to student learning, with coursework, portfolio, and video evidence at its heart.